MITLibraries/transmogrifier-ab-diff/README.md

 `abdiff` is the name of the CLI application in this repository that performs an A/B test of Transmogrifier.

+## Development

+- To preview a list of available Makefile commands: `make help`
+- To install with dev dependencies: `make install`
+- To update dependencies: `make update`
+- To run unit tests: `make test`
+- To lint the repo: `make lint`
+- To run the app: `pipenv run abdiff --help`

 ## Concepts

 A **Job** in `abdiff` represents the A/B test for comparing the results from two versions of Transmogrifier.
 When a job is first created, a working directory and a JSON file `job.json` with an initial set of configurations is created.